cning112/fastflight/README.md

 ✅ **Async & Streaming Ready** – `async for` support with non-blocking batch readers.
 Ideal for high-throughput systems.
 ✅ **REST + Arrow Flight** – Use FastAPI to expose Arrow Flight services as standard REST endpoints (e.g., `/stream`).
-✅ **Plug-and-Play Data Sources** – Includes a DuckDB demo example to help you get started quickly—extending to other sources (SQL, CSV, etc.) is straightforward.
+✅ **Plug-and-Play Data Sources** – Includes an Echo demo service to help you get started quickly — extending to other sources is straightforward.
 ✅ **Built-in Registry & Validation** – Automatic binding discovery and safety checks.
 Fail early if service is missing.
 ✅ **Pandas / PyArrow Friendly** – Streamlined APIs for transforming results into pandas DataFrame or Arrow Table.